lorforlinux/docs.beagleboard.io/books/beaglebone-cookbook/07kernel/kernel.rst

-:ref:`kernel_compiling` installs a cross compiler, but you need to set up a couple of things so that it can be found. :ref:`kernel_compiling` installed the kernel and other tools in a directory called ``bb-kernel``.
+:ref:`kernel_compiling` installs a cross compiler, but you need to set up a couple of things so that it can be found. :ref:`kernel_compiling` installed the kernel and other tools in a directory called ``ti-linux-kernel-dev``.
 Run the following commands to find the path to the cross compiler:

 .. code-block:: bash

-    host$ cd bb-kernel/dl
+    host$ cd ti-linux-kernel-dev/dl
     host$ ls
     gcc-linaro-arm-linux-gnueabihf-4.7-2013.04-20130415_linux
     gcc-linaro-arm-linux-gnueabihf-4.7-2013.04-20130415_linux.tar.xz